MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

 - **Datatable** - A datatable contains data in a tabular form.
 Datatables are the equivalent of two-dimensional arrays in programming terms.

   A datatable contains rows and columns that describe the position of each item uniquely.
-Datatables can be considered as lists that contain other datarows as items.
+Datatables can be considered as lists that contain datarows as items.

   ![Screenshot of the contents of a datatable variable.](media\data-tables\create-data-table.png)